 The U.S. national debt is at post-war record highs, both in dollars and as a share of the economy.
-And not only has it grown from 35 percent of GDP in 2007—about the post-war average—to 77 percent today, it is projected to exceed the entire economy in less than 20 years.
+And not only has it grown from 35 percent of GDP in 2007—about the post-war average—to 77 percent today, it is projected to exceed the entire economy in 12 years or less.

 Ever-growing levels of debt threaten citizens’ and families’ economic well-being in a number of ways.
 A large debt: